Get involved with the Alt Protein Project

 Universities with professors already active and engaged in the alternative protein community can provide excellent opportunities for on-the-ground mentorship, but faculty support is by no means a requirement.
 Being a student-led community, we expect faculty to serve in an advisory role at most, and part of your early work as a group can include faculty outreach to create those connections.

-• Experienced in community organizing
+• Is experienced in community organizing.

 What makes a strong co-founding team?